-The Regulatory Reform (Fire Safety) Order (RRO) for England and Wales (shortly to be followed by a similar Order for Scotland) places the responsibility for Fire Safety Duties and general fire precautions on the building owner or his representative and the appointed "responsible person" nominated as being the person ultimately responsible as defined in the RRO.
+The Regulatory Reform (Fire Safety) Order (RRO) for England and Wales and a similar Order for Scotland place the responsibility for Fire Safety Duties and general fire precautions on the building owner or his representative and the appointed "responsible person" nominated as being the person ultimately responsible as defined in the RRO.
 Recommendations on the frequency of inspections are included in the Guides prepared for the "Responsible Person" in respect of the RRO for England and Wales.
+These are available on the CLG website.
 All premises are subject to a suitable system of maintenance.
 "Suitable" means, among other things: